Last updated on February 17th, 2024 at 03:21 am

-Those who’ve followed my podcast Chatting with Casey from its very first episode know that this isn’t the first time I’ve asked this question.
+Those who’ve followed my podcast Chatting with Casey from its first episode know this isn’t the first time I’ve asked this question.

 Every Black person I know has had to come to terms with what Blackness means to them in their own way.
 There’s no unifying guide to being Black like what the Bible does for Christianity or the Quran for the Muslim faith.
 We use it as an identifier for our culture, but Black literature could mean books from the Congo to St. Vincent and back.
 It’s an oft-debated and loosely defined term, but we all understand what we mean when we say it.

 My Journey with Blackness: The Moment that Forever Outlined It for Me

 Not coming from a huge Black community myself, I guess my idea of Blackness hasn’t always synced up with how others might see it.